antonov-aa2702/ticket-example/README.md

-Hey team.
-I am creating an application that needs to call another microservice, and add the minimum possible amount of latency doing so.
+Hello team.
+I'm building an application that needs to call another microservice, and at the same time realize the minimum possible delay.
-So for that I wanted to give netty and the Spring webclient a try.
+So I'm using netty and Spring web client.

-On the first try i saw that calling the first time the netty version was much slower than the simple curl based ones.
+On the first try I saw that the first call to the netty version was much slower than simple ones based on a curl.
-I added warmup functionality but it didn't help much.
+I added warmup functionality, but it didn't help much.
-Is there anything else I can do to optimize the first call performance?
+Is there anything else I can do to optimize first call performance?

 ## Expected Behavior
 The difference between the first and second request is not that big.

 ## Actual Behavior

-**Config**
+**web client configuration**
 ```java
 WebClient webClient(SomeProperties properties) throws Exception {
     log.info("Initializing WebClient Bean");